Selecting the proper signal amplification for rural TV reception.

 Once the proper antenna is selected for rural TV reception the next step in the process is signal amplification.
 Proper signal amplification is more important than most people realize.
 The first thing to understand is this.
 Signal amplifiers do not make the antenna work better.
-Proper signal amplification cause the reception to be better but the performance of the antenna remains the same.
-The function of signal amplification is to boost the signal the antenna is producing enough to compensate for any signal loss created by getting the signal from the antenna to the TV(s).
-This includes the length of coax cable between the antenna and TV(s) and signal splitters.
+Proper signal amplification can improve the results but the performance of the antenna remains the same.
+The function of signal amplification is to boost the signal the antenna is producing to compensate for signal loss created by getting the signal from the antenna to the TV(s).
+This is called "signal attenuation" This includes the length of coax cable between the antenna and TV(s) and signal splitters.

-Here are a few things that everyone should be aware of when it comes to signal amplification.
+Here are a few things you should be aware of when it comes to signal amplification.

 - You can't amplify a signal into existence that the antenna is not receiving.